SergiiGlad/kubernetes/Resourses.md

  * **_DaemonSet_**: It automatically deploys Pods onto new hosts are deployed into the cluster.
 To schedule a single Pod on every node within the cluster, except on the master node.
 It's good examples as fluentd or calico network.

  * **_Pod_**: A running process on the cluster.
 Can be an application container (sometimes multiple containers)
+ * **_Pod_**: A Pod is the smallest unit in Kubernetes that you create or deploy.
+A Pod represents a running process on your cluster as either a component of your application or an entire app.
+Generally, you only have one container per pod, but if you have multiple containers with a hard dependency, you can package them into a single pod and share networking  nd storage.
+The Pod provides a unique network IP and set of ports for your containers, and options that govern how containers should run.
+ Containers inside a Pod can communicate with one another using localhost and ports that remain fixed as they're started and stopped on different nodes.

  * **_Service_**: Defines a logical set of pod and policies for accessing Pods.
 It provides two main functionalities service-discovery and load-balancing.

  * **_Deployment_**: A Deployment is responsible for creating and updating instances of your application.
 Describes the desired state for how pods should be deployed across a cluster.
 Using Deployment you can simply and reliably rollout new software version without downtime or error.
 This "rollout: process is configurable and careful.
 Deployment is responsible for updating pods in a rolling update fashion and is implemented internally in Replica Set controllers.
+ * **_Deployment_**: A Deployment represents a group of replicas of the same Pod and keeps your Pods running even when nodes they run on fail.
+It could represent a component of an application or an entire app.

  * **_REPLICATION CONTROLLER_**: Ensure that a specified number of pod replicas a re running on worker nodes at all times.